KesPatil/ALK_files_2021_PNAS/README.md

 Analysis of the trajectories was done using python and mostly MDanalysis package in python: https://www.mdanalysis.org

 ## Protocols
-F_md: 101ns production run in Biophyscode that wraps GROMACS 4.6 for H-bond occupancy calculations <br />
+md: 101ns production run in Biophyscode that wraps GROMACS 4.6 for H-bond occupancy calculations <br />
-F_unb: 100ns production run in GROMACS 5.0.7 to prepare files for Metadynamics <br />
+unb: 100ns production run in GROMACS 5.0.7 to prepare files for Metadynamics <br />
+metad: Aggregate 2.6us metadynamics run in GROMACS 5.0.7 patched with PLUMED 2.3.5 using multiple walker (num_of_walkers=4) metadynamics until the convergence criterion is met for the zones of interest<br />